codelucas/asyncio_experiments/README.rst

 Interesting!
 Even though our data sample size wasn't massive we can already see patterns:

 - More splits --> smaller payload per request --> faster concurrent downloading via asyncio
 - Going from 100 -> 200 splits seemed to have largely depreciating returns in latency!
-Thus, 110KB -> 55KB per request isn't that big of a saving (200ms) and perhaps the sweet spot is somewhere neat 50kb per request.
+  - Thus, 110KB -> 55KB per request isn't that big of a saving (200ms) and perhaps the sweet spot is somewhere neat 50kb per request.

 **Try it yourself**:

 This code uses python3's new asyncio features; *You must run this code with python 3.5+!*

-Feel free to toggle the `` split sizes, and `` variables to get your own experiment going :) Don't forget to install aiohttp
+Feel free to toggle the `NUM_ITERATIONS` split sizes, and `VERBOSE` variables to get your own experiment going :) Don't forget to install aiohttp

 .. code-block:: pycon